ZhalilKV/Final_project/README.md

 PROJECT REQUIREMENTS LIST

-1) User Account Management (Add, edit, and delete user profiles (name, age, weight, etc.).
+1) User Account Management : Add, edit, and delete user profiles (name, age, weight, etc..

-2) Workout Logging System (Record workouts with type, duration, date, and calories burned).
+2) Workout Logging System : Record workouts with type, duration, date, and calories burned.

-3) Nutrition Tracking (Log meals with nutritional information like calories, protein, carbs, and fats).
+3) Nutrition Tracking : Log meals with nutritional information like calories, protein, carbs, and fats.

-4) Database Integration (Store and retrieve data using SQLite with at least 3 well-structured tables (e.g., users, workouts, meals).
+4) Database Integration : Store and retrieve data using SQLite with at least 3 well-structured tables (e.g., users, workouts, meals).

-5) DAO (Data Access Object) Pattern
+5) DAO (Data Access Object) Pattern :
 Encapsulate all database operations to promote clean code and easy maintenance.

-6) GUI with PyQt5 and Qt Designer
-A fully functional, user-friendly interface with input fields, buttons, and tables.
+6) GUI with PyQt5 and Qt Designer : A fully functional, user-friendly interface with input fields, buttons, and tables.

-7) MVC Architecture Implementation
-Clear separation between Models, Views (GUI), and Controllers for better code organization.
+7) MVC Architecture Implementation : Clear separation between Models, Views (GUI), and Controllers for better code organization.

-8) Data Validation
-Ensure that only valid data (e.g., positive numbers for age, calories) can be entered and saved.
+8) Data Validation : Ensure that only valid data (e.g., positive numbers for age, calories) can be entered and saved.

-9) Reports and Charts with Matplotlib
-Display visual progress reports (e.g., weight change over time, calorie intake trends).
+9) Reports and Charts with Matplotlib : Display visual progress reports (e.g., weight change over time, calorie intake trends).

-11) Unit Testing for Core Modules
-Test key components such as models and database operations to ensure reliability.
+10) Unit Testing for Core Modules : Test key components such as models and database operations to ensure reliability.